sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 2. In the **Properties** tab, there are properties we will want to set, specifically:

     * The title
     * The description
     * The image

     ![alt text](images/bind1.jpg)

     But we want the component to be repeated for each item in our list (each product).
-So first, we will set the **Repeat with** value.
+So first, we will set the **Repeat with** property.

     Click the icon next to **Repeat with**.